shrijak/shrijak/README.md

 ### Hi there 👋

-#### I am a Data Science enthusiast currently studying Electronics and Communication Engineering.
+#### I am Electronics and Communications Engineer and a Data Science enthusiast.
 #### I love playing with the data, visualizing and interpreting them.
-#### Besides this, I am very passionate about Web Development and Machine learning.
+#### Besides this, I am very passionate about AI, Machine learning, and Web Development.
 #### I like to build websites, create and tweak neural networks, train models and experiment with them.
 #### 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/shrijak-dahal/).